Astronomical exposure reduction image stacking method

 RAW – RAW data or image data - The image file or data file straight from the camera in its RAW format.

-Asterism is a Linux based open source image processing utility, primarily for use with CDC RAW images (and other image formats), using freely available image manipulation programs.
+Asterism (it needed a name) is a Linux based open source image processing utility, primarily for use with CDC RAW images (and other image formats), using freely available image manipulation programs.